Rasmuskilp/python_basics/README.md

  - to check status of current files i.e whether it is added, (un)commited things in python
  - how to run file
+ ##if you dont know sth about Python
+ docs.python.org/3/library
+ shows all the built in functions